Manufacturing & Industrial IoT

 - Demand response — Integrate with utility demand response programs.
 QuickSight dashboards identify which non-critical equipment can be load-shifted during peak pricing windows.

-Whether you are building your first IoT data pipeline or modernizing an existing MES/historian architecture on AWS, our team brings the OT/IT integration experience to deliver results without disrupting production.
+The expansion path is straightforward — the same Greengrass + IoT Core + SiteWise architecture scales to hundreds of lines across multiple facilities without re-architecture.
+Whether you are launching a first IoT pipeline or modernizing an existing MES/historian on AWS, our team brings the OT/IT integration experience to deliver outcomes without disrupting production.

 Our Services for This Industry